How to Export a Shapefile Table to Excel

 In the Conversion Toolbox, expand it so you can see the Excel toolset.
 Once again, expand the toolset and double-click the Table to Excel Tool.

 Simply, add the table that you want to convert to a spreadsheet.
 Finally, give the Excel file a name in the output.

-In addition, you can set to show field aliases in the output table.
+In addition, you can set it to show field aliases in the output table.
 This determines how to display column headers in the spreadsheet.

 Lastly, you can change subtypes as values or their coded-value domain.

 Now, It’s Your Turn

 The old way to do it was to copy and paste your selected records from ArcGIS directly into Excel.

 Also, you could open the attribute table and export it as a CSV or TXT file.
 But exporting records with the attribute table doesn’t allow you to set the file type to XLS.

 Instead, you can use the “Table to Excel” tool to convert your shapefile to an Excel spreadsheet.
 Now, this is much easier, especially if you have a lot of records.